Integrated Degree

 To join the Social Work Foundation Year programme you are also required to meet the following criteria:

-• Achieved a Level 2 qualification in GCSE English at Grade 4 or above
+- Achieved a Level 2 qualification in GCSE English at Grade 4 or above or an equivalent qualification

 Alternative qualifications

-For candidates who have not studied any Level 3 qualifications in the last two years, there are no formal qualifications required for admission, but you will need to demonstrate that you can benefit from the programme by undertaking an additional admissions process.
+For candidates who have not studied any Level 3 qualifications in the last two years, there are no formal qualifications required for admission, other than the GCSE English requirement mentioned above.
+You will also need to demonstrate that you can benefit from the programme by undertaking an additional admissions process.
 This may involve an interview or the submission of a piece of writing to assess suitability to study.

 If you can't find your qualification here, then please visit our entry requirements page for a list of alternative qualifications.